darena-solutions/bluebuttonpro-public/docs/source/meldrx-patients/synapse.rst

 Synapse
 =======

 Synapse is a functionality that allows resources for a specific patient to be shared with an organization, user, or person.
+This could be useful for sending to clinicians who want to review a patient's medical history, or an insurance company that wants to onboard them as a new member.
+Patients can pull their data from various external sources and then send that data via the Synapse API.

 .. _synapse-creating-a-package: